Python-Test-Engineer/yt-docker-postgres-yoyo-pytest/README.md

 database = postgresql://postgres:postgres@host.docker.internal/postgres?port=5432
 ```

-In the video, you will see examples of building up a number of migration files and alos how to rollback one, many or all migrations.
+In the video, you will see examples of building up a number of migration files and also how to rollback one, many or all migrations.

 Our DB has PK, FK, Unique and Check constraints and we can access Postgres Schema to run tests on the strucure of the DB: